IrealCreation/narra/README.md

  * *text-color*: the default color of the text, as used by the CSS property "color" (hexadecimal, rgb, rgba, or standard name).
 Default value is "black".
  * *background-color-top*: the default color of the top gradient background, as used by the CSS property "background-color" (hexadecimal, rgb, rgba, or standard name).
 Default value is "white".
  * *background-color-bottom*: the default color of the bottom gradient background, as used by the CSS property "background-color" (hexadecimal, rgb, rgba, or standard name).
 Default value is "white".
+ * *background-image*: the path to an image to use as a background, over the background-color.
+ * *background-image-animation-duration*: the duration of the background image animation loop (the larger the number, the slower the animation).
+"0" to disable animation.
+Default value is "0".

  ### Sequences
  Except from the configuration, stories are made up **sequences** of text that end by an interaction from the reader (either a choice or a simple input).
 A sequence is a JSON object, associated to a key that is used to identify it (ID).
 It accepts the following values: